What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 Author: Jacob Lee

 OS&D claims can be a real headache for everyone involved in the transportation process.
-As a shipper, it’s important for you to do your part to prevent this occurrence from happening.
+As a shipper, it’s important for you to do your part to prevent this from happening.

 What Does OS&D Stand For?